glennji/glennjicom-academic/content/projects/widgets/projects.md

  # CSS class.
  css_class = ""
 +++
-I've been involved in many, many projects over the years.
-Here's a small selection of professional and hobby projects I've worked or am working on.
+I've done a bunch of projects over the years, but almost never remember to either write them up or keep a copy of the code.
+As such, this section is pretty bare (for now), but I am trying to fill it out with the new stuff I might work/play on.